frappe/frappe_io_2014/frappe_io/templates/statics/apps/erpnext/stories/fritzing.md

 A compact, robust and industrially reproducible PCB (right), manufactured from a Fritzing file (left)

+#### Best Practice: New Product Developement

 Fritzing enables easy transfer between a hardware sketch and software representation.
-They make it possible to create PCB layouts turn into a robust PCB Prototypes which were difficult to “read” and could only be photographed can now be read easily .
+They make it possible to create PCB layouts turn into a robust PCB Prototypes which were earlier difficult to “read” and could only be photographed.
+Fritzing has made it easily readable.

 ![](assets/frappe_io/images/stories/fritzing-lab.png)

+#### Best Practice: Communication and Collaboration

 There are about ten people working part and full time at fritzing, There are students, professors, academic researchers, all working together at their own